ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 Use 'natural_neighbourhoods_fixed' as the input layer and 'edinburgh_trees_clipped'.
 Click <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/intro_to_qgis/three_dots_button.JPG?raw=TRUE" alt="Three dots to open an additional menu"> the three dots to choose 'Fields to summarise' and check 'TREE_HEIGHT_AV' and 'TREE_SPREAD_AV'.
 For 'Summaries to calculate', choose: count, min, max, range, and mean.
 Now press `Run`.

 The output should be a polygon layer.
-Open the attibute table for this new layer.
+Open the attribute table for this new layer.
 We can now see that new columns have been created which include the counts for the variables specified and some summary statistics for each.
 These are summaries for each natural neighbourhood feature.
 The count is the same for both HEIGHT and SPREAD and is the number of points (trees) which fell within that neighbourhood.
 Call this join layer 'edinburgh_natn_trees_join'.

 It is also possible to join without summarising.
 Search and open `Join attributes by location` in the processing toolbox.
 Use the same inputs as for the summary join.
 Select 'one to many'.
-This will now join the attributes of he natural neighbourhoods layer to any intersecting points.
-Depending on which is the input and which is the join, the result is either the creation of a single feature with the attributes of the first join feature added on, or duplicate geometries for each feature that is joined. e.g. an intersection join for points to a polygon without summarising will yield one new polygon for every intersecting point with that point's table joined to the new polygon.
-Generally the way to remember this is that if the input layer has fewer features than the join layer then we will produce as many features as are in the join layer and vice versa.
+This will now join the attributes of the natural neighbourhoods layer to any intersecting points.
+Depending on which is the input, and which is the join, the result is either the creation of a single feature with the attributes of the first join feature added on, or duplicate geometries for each feature that is joined, for example, an intersection join for points to a polygon without summarising will yield one new polygon for every intersecting point with that point's table joined to the new polygon.
+Generally, the way to remember this is that if the input layer has fewer features than the join layer then we will produce as many features as are in the join layer and vice versa.

 #### Centroids

-It is often useful to represent data contained in polygons as individual points which can be joined with other layers or turned into proportial symbol maps.
+It is often useful to represent data contained in polygons as individual points which can be joined with other layers or turned into proportional symbol maps.
 The `Centroid` tool can be used to produce a point which lies at the geometric centre of a polygon.
 Open the tool from the processing toolbox under `Vector geometry` or from `Vector > Geometry > Centroids`.
 Choose the 'edinburgh_natn_trees_join' layer which we previously created using the summary join as the input and run it.

 <p align="center">
   <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/intro_to_qgis/edinburgh/edinburgh_natn_centroids_window.JPG?raw=TRUE" title="Centroids window">